jlchereau/support.kidoju.com/en/posts/2014/vision.md

 ### The Vision

-- What if there was a more engaging and fun way to practise than black & white forms to fill in?
+- What if there was a more engaging and fun way to practise than paper forms to fill in?
 - What if students could practice and assess their knowledge anytime anywhere without carrying heavy books?
 - What if students could get instant corrections without involving teachers and parents?
 - What if parents could provide as many exercises as their children require to master any topics?
-- What if teachers could spend less time correcting assessments and more time actually teaching face-to-face?
+- What if teachers could spend less time correcting student work and more time actually teaching face-to-face?
 - What if any effort to build new exercises could be shared and re-used by others again and again?
 - What if a single application could cover any topics for any age groups?
 - What if schools could spare the burden and cost of photocopies?